 Starke is a somewhat small city located in the state of Florida.
 With a population of 5,411 people and four constituent neighborhoods, Starke is the 267th largest community in Florida.

-Starke is a decidedly white-collar city, with fully 89.15% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Starke is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Starke who work in office and administrative support (20.78%), management occupations (12.52%), and sales jobs (9.63%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Starke is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Starke is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Starke who work in management occupations (13.71%), office and administrative support (13.66%), and healthcare (10.06%).

-The percentage of adults in Starke with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.01% of adults in Starke have a bachelor's degree or advanced degree.
+The percentage of people in Starke with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.35% of people over 25 have a bachelor's degree or advanced degree.

 Starke is an extremely ethnically-diverse city.
 The people who call Starke home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Starke residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Starke include German, English, African, and French .
+Important ancestries of people in Starke include Irish, English, German, Polish, and Scottish.

 The most common language spoken in Starke is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.